Ukemi is the art of falling. Master how to breakfall and a strange thing happens.

 Use it to learn to fall sideways safely when you are attacked with techniques like Osoto-Gari.

 Let’s roll it up a notch, with this forward rolling ukemi.
+Practise this breakfall by repeating it time and time again just like you would uchi-komi any judo technique.
+Practise makes perfect.

 Once you become very good at doing a forward breakfall – and only once you are very good – try this impressive feat.